Safe pipe pressure

-Pressure formula for stainless steel & nickel tubes
+Pressure calculation formula for stainless steel and nickel pipes

-Many engineers will use the ultimate tensile strength (UTS) to calculate a bursting pressure estimation and use the yield strength (YS) together with a safety factor (SF) when arriving at a working pressure estimation.
-Using the yield strength and no safety factor (SF=1) will calculate an approximate theoretical pressure at which the tubing will begin to plastically deform.
+Many engineers use the maximum tensile strength (UTS) to calculate a burst pressure and the yield strength (YS) plus a safety factor (SF) to calculate the working pressure.
+Using the yield strength without adding a safety factor (SF = 1) gives the approximate theoretical pressure at which the pipe will begin to plastically deform.

 T = wall thickness (in)